-The University of Central Florida is committed to maintaining a safe and nondiscriminatory learning, living and working environment for all students, employees, registered student organizations, DSOs, and third parties.
-These commitments are informed by state and federal law, including Title IX of the Education Amendments of 1972 and the Violence Against Women Reauthorization Act of 2013.
-All members of the university community are responsible for the maintenance of an environment in which people are free to learn and work without fear of discrimination, discriminatory harassment, or retaliation.
+The University of Central Florida is committed to maintaining safe and nondiscriminatory learning, living and working environments for all students, employees, registered student organizations, DSOs, and third parties.
+These commitments are informed by state and federal law, including but not limited to Title IX of the Education Amendments of 1972 and the Violence Against Women Reauthorization Act of 2013.
+All members of the university community are responsible for the maintenance of an environment in which people are free to learn and work without fear of unlawful discrimination, harassment, sexual or interpersonal violence, or retaliation.

-The university does not discriminate in any of its education or employment programs and activities on the basis of sex.
-Prohibited forms of sex-based discrimination include sexual harassment, sexual violence, domestic violence, dating violence, and stalking.
-In alignment with its commitment to maintain a campus environment emphasizing the dignity and worth of all members of the university community, the university informs the com-munity of its comprehensive plan to address reports of sex-based discrimination and sexual misconduct, includ-ing educational programs and procedures to respond to reports of sexual assault, domestic violence, dating violence, and stalking reported to university officials, whether the incident occurs on or off campus.
+The university prohibits unlawful discrimination on the basis of sex (including pregnancy and parental status, gender identity or expression, or sexual orientation) in any of its education or employment programs and activities.
+Prohibited forms of sex-based discrimination include sexual harassment, sexual violence, relationship violence (including domestic violence and dating violence), and stalking (herein after, "Prohibited Conduct").
+In alignment with its commitment to maintaining the dignity and worth of all members of the university community, the university informs the community of its comprehensive plan to address reports of sex-based discrimination and sexual misconduct, including primary and secondary educational programs and procedures to respond to reports of Prohibited Conduct reported to university officials, whether the incident occurs on or off campus.

 The university has a website dedicated to the prevention of and response to sexual misconduct and related interpersonal violence, which includes campus policies, programs and prevention strategies, reporting options, and information regarding on- and off-campus resources.
-The website address is www.letsbeclear.ucf.edu.
+The website address is letsbeclear.ucf.edu.

-For a complete copy of UCF's regulations governing stu-dent-related domestic violence, dating violence, sexual assault, and stalking, visit http://goldenrule.sdes.ucf.edu.
+For a complete copy of UCF's regulations governing student-involved Prohibited Conduct, visit goldenrule.sdes.ucf.edu.